 As a PrEP user, you need to have HIV testing done every 3 months.

 This service is not meant to replace regular reviews and monitoring with your GP or local clinic.
-This service is only for patients currently using PrEP.
-It is not for starting a new user on PrEP.

 Pre-exposure prophylaxis, commonly known as PrEP, is a medical strategy for preventing HIV infection in individuals who do not have HIV but are at high risk of contracting it.
 PrEP involves taking a specific combination of HIV medications regularly, as prescribed, to significantly reduce the risk of HIV transmission.